C Enum

 • Use the enum keyword to declare an enumeration type.

 • The first member of the enumeration defaults to zero.
-The next member will take the value of the first member plus one, and so on.
+The next member will take the first member’s value plus one, and so on.

 • Use the assignment operator (=) to explicitly assign the integer values to the enumeration members.